huuminhn/Netflix_Visualization_Recommendation/README.md

 ## Netflix_Visualization_Recommendation
-*A story-telling projects using visualization and a content-based recommendation system*
+*A story-telling projects using visualization and  content-based recommendation system*

 ---